The Seventh Day (novel): Plot

-On the fourth day, Yang Fei met Mouse Girl.
-She and her boyfriend Wu Chao were the neighbor of Yang Fei in the rental house.
-It was a big news when Mouse Girl suicided because her boyfriend gave her the fake Iphone 4S as her birthday gift, she jumped off from the top of the Pengfei Building.
-Mouse Girl led Yang Fei to the land of unburied, and Yang Fei kept looking for his father there.
+On the fourth day, Yang Fei meets Mouse Girl.
+She and her boyfriend Wu Chao were Yang Fei's neighbors in the rental house.
+Mouse Girl died after jumping off from the top of the Pengfei Building because her boyfriend gave her a fake iPhone 4S as her birthday gift.
+Mouse Girl leads Yang Fei to the land of unburied, and Yang Fei searches for his father there.

-On the fifth day, Yang Fei met a lot of familiar people in the land of unburied, including the girl he was gonna to teach and Tan Jiaxin's family.
-Then he met Li Yuezhen there, she told him the truth that his father is the receptionist at the funeral parlour, and his father actually went to the stone where he left Yang Fei once.
+On the fifth day, Yang Fei encounters many familiar people in the land of unburied, including the girl he was going to teach and Tan Jiaxin's family.
+He meets Li Yuezhen, who tells him that his father is the receptionist at the funeral parlour, and his father actually went to the stone where he left Yang Fei once.

-On the sixth day, after Mouse Girl heard Wu Chao's story from Xiao Qing, she knew Wu Chao sold his kidney to buy her a cemetery.
-Mouse Girl decided to return to the cemetery Wu Chao bought for her, she became the first person who left the land of unburied.
-All the deads at the land of unburied baptized Mouse Girl and walked to the funeral parlour with her.
+On the sixth day, after Mouse Girl hears Wu Chao's story from Xiao Qing, she learns that Wu Chao sold his kidney to buy her a cemetery.
+Mouse Girl decides to return to the cemetery Wu Chao bought for her, becoming the first person who left the land of unburied.
+All the dead at the land of unburied baptize Mouse Girl and walk to the funeral parlour with her.

 On the seventh day, Yang Fei finally meets his father at the funeral parlour.
-On the way he back to the land of unburied, he met Wu Chao, who was looking for his girlfriend.
-Yang Fei told Wu Chao that Mouse Girl went to the cemetery, and Yang Fei brought Wu Chao to the land of unburied.
+On the way he back to the land of unburied, he meets Wu Chao, who is looking for his girlfriend.
+Yang Fei tells Wu Chao that Mouse Girl went to the cemetery, and Yang Fei brings Wu Chao to the land of unburied.